 To access Extension Builder, first enable the Safari developer tools by clicking “Show Develop menu in menu bar” in the Advanced pane of Safari preferences, as shown in Figure 2-1.
-(To learn more about the Safari developer tools, see Safari Developer Tools Guide).
+(To learn more about the Safari developer tools, see Safari Web Inspector Guide).

 Next, choose Show Extension Builder from the Develop menu.
 If no previous work has been done in Extension Builder, the Extension Builder window is largely empty except for the + button.
 Don’t worry; that’s normal.

 The Extension Builder Interface

 Click the + button to create a new folder to hold your extension.
 You are prompted to either Add Extension (choose an existing extension folder) or create a New Extension.
 Choose New Extension.
 You’re prompted to give the folder a name and location.
 The folder is created with the

 Icon-64.png file, the icon changes to show it, otherwise the icon remains generic.
 Your certificate information is also displayed.
 The information is shown in the format:

 Safari Developer: (Developer ID) email@address.

 Click your extension’s icon to bring up the main Extension Builder interface, as shown in Figure 2-2.